open-telemetry/opentelemetry-erlang-contrib/instrumentation/opentelemetry_tesla/README.md

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `opentelemetry_tesla` to your list of dependencies in `mix.exs`:
+The package is [available in Hex](https://hex.pm/packages/opentelemetry_tesla) and can be installed by adding `opentelemetry_tesla` to your list of dependencies in `mix.exs`:

 ```elixir